-At Simple Divorce we offer uncontested simple and joint divorce services.
-An uncontested simple divorce is when you serve your spouse with a divorce application and your spouse does not contest the divorce or raise any issues regarding the divorce.
+There are two type of applications for obtaining an uncontested divorce in Ontario.
+At Simple Divorce we offer uncontested ‘sole’ and ‘joint’ divorce services.
+An uncontested ‘sole’ divorce is when one party initiates the divorce process, the other spouse is served/notified of the divorce application, and your spouse does not contest the divorce or raise any issues regarding the divorce.

 In a joint divorce you do not initiate any action against each other.
-Rather, both spouses inform the court of their intention to divorce through the same application.
+Rather, both spouses attend our office to sign the required divorce paperwork informing the court of their intention to divorce.

-There are various requirements you and your spouse will have to meet in order to use our uncontested simple or joint divorce process.
-Listed below are some of these requirements.
+There are various requirements you and your spouse will have to meet in order to use our uncontested divorce service.
+Listed below are the mandatory requirements:

-4. Our service is for those couples who are seeking a divorce based on the ground of being separated for one year.
-Your divorce grounds must be based upon a one-year separation to use our service.
-Please note that it is possible to be living under the same roof as your spouse and still be legally considered “separated”.
+4. The grounds for divorce must be separation for one year or adultery Please note that you may begin the divorce process prior to having been separated for over one year.
+Please note that it is also possible to be living under the same roof as your spouse and still be considered “separated”.

 5. Since residency in Ontario is a requirement under the Divorce Act, either you or your spouse must have resided in Ontario for at least 12 months before the commencement of the uncontested divorce process.
 Either you or your spouse must also continue to live in Ontario throughout the divorce process.
 You do not have to be a Canadian Citizen or Permanent Resident to obtain a divorce in Ontario.